francescogerardomarra/its/modulo26/5_security_hello_world.md

     /**
      * Bean configuration for `PasswordEncoder`.
      * This bean is used to securely encode and verify user passwords during authentication processes.
-     * It is typically used when creating users (e.g., during registration) and when validating passwords during login.
+     * It is typically used when creating users (e.g. during registration) and when validating passwords during login.
      * <p>
      * In this case, we use `BCryptPasswordEncoder`, a widely used hashing algorithm, to securely hash passwords.
      * BCrypt is designed to be computationally expensive, which makes it resistant to brute force and rainbow table attacks.